 In some cases, an application may only require at-most-once message delivery for some of its messages.
 This is accomplished by publishing NON_PERSISTENT messages.
 These messages typically have lower overhead; however, they may be lost if a JMS provider fails.
 Both PERSISTENT and NON_PERSISTENT messages can be published to the same destination.

 Normally, a consumer fully processes each message before acknowledging its receipt to JMS.
 This insures that JMS does not discard a partially processed message due to machine failure, etc. A consumer accomplishes this by using either a transacted or CLIENT_ACKNOWLEDGE session.
-Unacknowledged messages redelivered due to system failure must have the JMSRedelivered message header field set by the JMS provider.3.4.7JMSRedelivered3.5.11
+Unacknowledged messages redelivered due to system failure must have the JMSRedelivered message header field set, and the JMSXDeliveryCount incremented, by the JMS provider, as described in sections 3.4.7 "JMSRedelivered" and 3.5.11 "JMSXDeliveryCount"

 If a NON_PERSISTENT message is delivered to a durable subscription or a queue, delivery is not guaranteed if the durable subscription becomes inactive (that is, if it has no current subscriber) or if the JMS provider is shut down and later restarted.